bharatnc/bharatnc.github.io/_posts/2016-12-23-Python-Django-Part1.markdown

 <h3>Creating a Virtual Environment and installing Django locally.</h3>

-Install python [virtual environment] package.
-Use sudo pip install virtualenv to install this package.
+1. Install python [virtual environment] package.
+Use sudo pip install virtualenv to install this package. <br>
-Create a new virtual environment using sudo virtualenv <name of the env>.
+2. Create a new virtual environment using sudo virtualenv <name of the env>. <br>
-Activate the virtual environment using the source bin/activate from within the virtual environment folder.
+3. Activate the virtual environment using the source bin/activate from within the virtual environment folder. <br>
-To make a local installation of the Django framework - use sudo pip install django==1.9.
-In this case it installs the 1.9 version of Django.
+4. To make a local installation of the Django framework - use sudo pip install django==1.9.
+In this case it installs the 1.9 version of Django. <br>
-After this you can start a new Django Project using `sudo django-admin startproject <project-name>`.
-This would be the main project directory.
+5. After this you can start a new Django Project using `sudo django-admin startproject <project-name>`.
+This would be the main project directory. <br>
-For every additional app that would be created, we can create a new app using `sudo django-admin startapp <app-name>`.
+6. For every additional app that would be created, we can create a new app using `sudo django-admin startapp <app-name>`.
 The main project would be the master and would control all the applications that are running under it.
-The following is a rough directory structure for the application that I have:
+The following is a rough directory structure for the application that I have: <br>

 {% highlight ruby %}